spacetelescope/jupyterhub-deploy/fuse/README.md

 ## Our Changes

-Doing a simple fork and small deltas did not seem feasible so I customized it/them for the following and integrated the result directly with our jupyterhub-deploy repo:
+Using the above as examples and a starting point, I customized it/them for the following and integrated the result directly with our jupyterhub-deploy repo:

 * Modified Dockerfile to install both goofys and s3fs-fuse in same image
 * Modified Dockerfile to handle STScI SSL cert requirements